A new paper has confirmed the massive advantages low energy, sustainable offices deliver.

 WHY A SUSTAINABLE, CONTROLLABLE BUILDING IS KEY

-The paper details just how appealing the savings from sustainable office design are.
+The paper details just how appealing the savings from sustainable low energy office design are.
 For example, Skanska UK saved £28,000 in absenteeism costs, and reduced the green payback period of an office move from 11 to 8 years by achieving 3.5 times fewer building-related sick days alongside increased employee comfort and satisfaction.

 These wins, delivered by the shift to a greener office, are tangible.
 Staff are the most valuable resource in most organisations, typically accounting for 90% of business operating costs.
 Even a 1% improvement in productivity, delivered by more sustainable design, offers major impacts on the bottom line and competitiveness of any business.